DinaKlim/OD_RL_notes/RL_notes/18_Hack_Canyon/readme.md

 ![18 Hack Canyon idealized](https://github.com/DinaKlim/OD_RL_notes/blob/main/RL_notes/18_Hack_Canyon/18%20Hack%20Canyon%20idealized.jpg)

 In five additional thin sections from other mines of the Colorado Plateau, the same mineral association was also identified.
 Since these are also so-called "collapse structures," it was suspected that uranium mineralization might also be found here.
-However, no traces of radioactive minerals could be detected—neither microscopically, nor using X-ray fluorescence analysis (RFA), nor by autoradiography (exposure time: 1 week).
+However, no traces of radioactive minerals could be detected - neither microscopically, nor using X-ray fluorescence analysis (RFA), nor by autoradiography (exposure time: 1 week).

 ![18 Hack Canyon autoradiography](https://github.com/DinaKlim/OD_RL_notes/blob/main/RL_notes/18_Hack_Canyon/18%20Hack%20Canyon%20autoradiography.jpg)